Updated: April 1, 2025

 How much should I invest to get a PR in Canada?

-There is no minimum investment amount that you are required to invest to apply for permanent residency in Canada.
+The minimum investment amount needed in programs that may lead to permanent residency in Canada is $100,000.
 The investment amounts are business-specific and should make sense for the business you intend to do in Canada.
 For example, if you want to establish a consulting business, your initial operational costs may be less than $100,000.
 However, if you plan to run a restaurant, your investment amount could be over $350,000.
 Therefore, the investment amount will depend on your business plan, location, and marketing strategy.
 In our practice, our clients usually allocate around CAD $250,000 to invest and have access to an additional $100,000 to cover operational costs in year 1.

 How long does it take to get an “investor visa” in Canada?

-It usually takes 2-4 months to get a work permit as an investor/entrepreneur in Canada and another 1-2 years to obtain permanent residence.
+It usually takes 2-4 months to get a work permit as an investor/entrepreneur in Canada and another 1-2 years to obtain permanent residence in applicable immigration programs.
 Remember that these timeframes are estimates only based on our experience and can vary depending on your geographical location, application type, business performance, and the availability of documents.

 What is Startup Visa Canada?